 - whether the tax is payable on reverse charge basis; and

 - signature or digital signature of the supplier or his authorized representative:

 If the registered person has opted for the composition scheme or supplying exempted goods or services or both, he is required to issue a bill of supply and not a tax invoice.

 The government of India has specified a format of tax invoice.
-We request you to download and go through to understand better.
+We request you to download and go through to understand the concept better.

 Please remember that taxpayers are free to design their own invoice format.
 The format provided by CBEC is just for your information.
-The only thing to be kept in mind is it’s mandatorily required to have certain fields in the tax invoice.
+The only thing to be kept in mind is that in GST it’s mandatorily required to have certain fields in the tax invoice.